OfficeDev/Office-Add-in-samples/Samples/outlook-verify-sensitivity-label/README.md

 description: "Learn how to verify and update the sensitivity label of a message using an event-based add-in."
 ---

-# Verify the sensitivity label of a message (preview)
+# Verify the sensitivity label of a message

 **Applies to**: Outlook on Windows | Outlook on Mac | modern Outlook on the web